microsoft/AdaptiveCards/specs/elements/BaseElement.md

 # Rendering

-1. If any required elements are missing or invalid, engage fallback and stop.
-1. Else, render the element
+1. Render the element
-1. If failed to render, engage fallback and stop.
+1. If failed to render (like an unexpected exception occurred), (undeclared behavior) should we engage fallback and stop?
 1. Else, if there is a preceding element that has been rendered...
 	1. Add the specified amount of `spacing` before this element.
 	1. If `separator` is true, draw a separating line in the vertical center of the spacing.